Anger rises as India swelters under record heatwave

 R.K.
 Jenamani, director of the meteorological office in Delhi, said his research did not point to any long-term trend of rising temperatures.

-But a combination of urbanization, extensive use of concrete and more cars did appear to be changing microclimates within and near cities, exacerbating the impact of heatwaves, he said.
+But a combination of urbanisation, extensive use of concrete and more cars did appear to be changing microclimates within and near cities, exacerbating the impact of heatwaves, he said.

 Temperatures were rising faster earlier in the day and staying higher for longer in congested built-up areas, he said.